d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 - Architectural Diagram Creation:

-  - A high-level architectural diagram is crafted using a preferred diagramming tool.
+  - A high-level architectural diagram is crafted.
   - The diagram illustrates the system's structure, including data sources in Azure and the final user interface.

 - Requirements Generation: